Ye Olde Colleges (at least in America)

 - Some East Coast prep schools ship their graduates to Ivies en masse.
 Likewise, there are cram schools in Asia (especially China and Korea) that try to get their pupils into the Ivies as much as they can.

 - Ivy Leaguers are not represented very frequently in professional sportsnote Despite this, the late-2000's Buffalo Bills had a General Manager from Harvard, a head coach from Yale and a backup quarterback from Harvardnote .
-(Incidentally, then-backup quarterback Ryan Fitzpatrick is now starter.)
+(Incidentally, then-backup quarterback Ryan Fitzpatrick later became starter.)

 - Jeremy Lin, who made a brief sensation when he was signed by the New York Knicks in 2011, was a Harvard graduate